 Areas of responsibility will vary depending on the size of the company.
 In smaller companies, a person can take more responsibility and more comprehensive duties.
 This means working with everything from installation, operation and optimization of systems, to further developing the company’s IT infrastructure.
 In addition, you can guide, support and advise within the area of IT security.

 Alternatively, you can apply for the third year of the Bachelor’s degree with our partner university, University of South Wales.
-You can choose between ten different specialist areas, for example a degree in digital investigation, data security or program development.
+You can choose between several different specialist areas, for example a degree in digital investigation, data security or program development.